twisted/twisted/docs/core/development/dev-process.rst

 Running tests
 -------------

-The test are handled by `trial` testing framework.
+The tests are handled by the `trial` testing framework.
 It knows about deferred and any other good stuff provided by Twisted.
 To run the full unit-test suite, do:

 .. code-block:: console

     ./bin/trial twisted

 To run a single test file (like ``twisted/test/test_defer.py`` ), do one of: